ioccc-src/winner/1985/sicherman/README.md

 ## Alternate code:

-This alternate version, which is the original entry, requires either an old enough compiler or a compiler that supports `-traditional-cpp`.
+The [sicherman.alt.c](sicherman.alt.c) is the original entry and requires either an old enough compiler or a compiler that supports `-traditional-cpp`.
 If you have such a compiler you can try this version.